10 Plant-Based "Keto" Friendly Foods

-Although first documented in the 1920’s, "Keto" diets have recently garnered a lot of attention due to promises of rapid weight loss, reduced inflammation, cardiovascular health and blood sugar balance.
+Although first documented in the 1920’s, "Keto" diets have gained much attention recently with promises of quick weight loss, less inflammation and improvements to cardiovascular health, energy and blood sugar balance.

-The basic premise of a healthy "keto" diet, is that by greatly modifying fast release carbohydrates (and sugars) and replacing them with quality proteins and fats, the body will begin to rely on "fat" as a source of fuel (ketones) as opposed to glucose or sugar which is the predominate fuel source of the modern western diet.
+The basic premise of a healthy "keto" diet is that by reducing the intake of carbohydrates and replacing them with quality proteins and fats, the body begins to train itself to use fat as a primary fuel source instead of sugar or glucose.

 Thankfully, with rising levels of consciousness about the food we eat, the organic movement, sustainability and animal welfare, more and more people are moving towards heavily plant-based diets.

 With this in mind, here we explain how you can get the benefits of "keto", without the unwanted side-effects that can come eating an abundance of meat and animal products.

 We also reveal 10 of the top plant based "keto" friendly foods that you should base your diet around, if you want to experiment with this way of eating as a lifestyle.

 A natural state of ketosis is achieved when the body starts using fat as its primary source of energy, instead of sugar or glucose.